Narcissistic Abuse Recovery Counseling in San Antonio.

 Narcissistic abuse is a form of emotional abuse that can have devastating consequences for victims.
 Narcissistic abuse can occur in any type of relationship, including family, romantic, and professional.
 Narcissistic abusers are very skilled at manipulation and control, and they often use a variety of tactics to keep their victims under their thumb.
 They may engage in gaslighting, which is a form of psychological manipulation that causes victims to doubt their memories and perceptions.
 They may also use intimidation, threats, or even violence to maintain control.
 Narcissistic abusers often have a very high opinion of themselves and feel that they are entitled to mistreat those around them.
 As a result, victims of narcissistic abuse often feel isolated and suffer from feelings of low self-worth, anxiety, depression, and even post-traumatic stress disorder.
 They may have difficulty trusting others and struggle to maintain healthy relationships.

-The Effects of Narcissistic Abuse: Narcissistic abuse can profoundly impact your mental health and well-being.
+The Effects of Narcissistic Abuse on Your Mental Health: Narcissistic abuse can profoundly impact your mental health and well-being.
 Some common effects of narcissistic abuse include:

 Signs of Narcissistic Abuse: Narcissistic abuse can take many forms, including emotional, verbal, physical, and financial abuse.
 Some common signs of narcissistic abuse include: